Introduction

 - How do we use your information

-We will use the information you provide in a manner that conforms to the General Data Protection Regulations which is supported by the Data Protection Act 2018.
+We will use the information you provide in a manner that conforms to the UK General Data Protection Regulations which is supported by the Data Protection Act 2018.
 We will endeavour to keep your information accurate and up to date and not keep it for longer than is necessary.
-In some instances the law sets the length of time information has to be kept.
+In some instances, the law sets the length of time information has to be kept.
 The retention periods set within the NHS are contained in the Records Management Code of Practice for Health and Social Care.

 We will process your information for the following purposes:

-- Staff caring for you have accurate and up to date information to help them decide the best possible care and treatment needed for you
+- Staff caring for you have accurate and up to date information to help them decide the best possible care and treatment needed for you.

-- We can contact you in relation to your care and treatment
+- We can contact you in relation to your care and treatment.

-- Information is available should you need another form of care, for example if you are referred to a specialist or another part of the NHS
+- Information is available should you need another form of care, for example if you are referred to a specialist or another part of the NHS.

-- There is a good basis for looking back and assessing the type and quality of care you have received
+- There is a good basis for looking back and assessing the type and quality of care you have received.

-- Your concerns can be properly investigated should you need to complain
+- Your concerns can be properly investigated should you need to complain.

 - How your information is used for other purposes